-Wolfram Media -- The Publishing Unit of the Wolfram Group
+Wolfram Media -- The Publishing Unit of the Wolfram Group Wolfram Media

-A Field Theory of Games Introduction to Decision Process Engineering, Volume 1
+A Field Theory of Games: Introduction to Decision Process Engineering, Volume 1

 For decades, the study of strategic interactions between rational decision makers has formed the basis of game theory.
 In this two-volume series, Professor Gerald H. Thomas, instructor of a successful engineering course, extends game theory concepts to focus on dynamic games, introducing students to a new take on game theory referred to as the field theory of games.
 Thomas prioritizes conceptual understanding over mathematical equation solving, making the text accessible to not only engineering students but also to a more general audience, including business students.